marufrahmangit/marufrahmangit.github.io/projects/asrep-roasting-attack.md

 [go back](../)

-# Incident Response and Forensic Analysis on ASREP Roasting Attack
+<h1 style="text-align: center;">Incident Response and Forensic Analysis on ASREP Roasting Attack</h1>

 ## Scenario
 Forela's Network is constantly under attack.
 The security system raised an alert about an old admin account requesting a ticket from KDC on a domain controller.
 Inventory shows that this user account is not used as of now so you are tasked to take a look at this.
 This may be an AsREP roasting attack as anyone can request any user's ticket which has preauthentication disabled.